intentropy/oscwhispers/README.md

 # oscwhispers
-Open Sound Control message forwarding agent
+Open Sound Control message forwarding agent.

+This is a replacement for the depricated version found in osctoolkit.